 - ELL women workers: Knowledge gathered and informed by workers and employers will be used to inform new, integrated ways of educating ELL women workers about occupational health and safety alongside labour rights and responsibilities.

 - Workplaces and employers: Research results will support and encourage a process to better inform employers who need more information on how to best meet the needs of rapidly diversifying workplaces.

-- Newcomers and women: Results will extend to provide insight on issues related workplace hazards and wellbeing for immigrants and ELL workers in general.
-The project's gendered lens will yield results that will also be applicable to women workers who may not be ELL learners, but who are also at risk of gender based harassment, bullying, and other psychosocial hazards in the workplace
+- Newcomers and women: Results will extend to provide insight on issues related to workplace hazards and wellbeing for immigrants and ELL workers in general.
+The project's gendered lens will yield results that will also be applicable to women workers who may not be ELL learners, but who are also at risk of gender based harassment, bullying, and other psychosocial hazards in the workplace.

 As the project concludes, results will be used to raise awareness and education among workers and employers as well as among settlement practitioners and language instructors.
 Outreach and educational materials, recommendations, and conclusions will be informed by the stakeholders themselves.
 The research findings will also support prevention through recommendations for systems and policy change specific to how occupational health and safety related training is provided to newcomer workers.